civarson/chrome-mac-app-icons/README.md

 ## Disclaimer

 This project is not affiliated with, endorsed by, or sponsored by Google LLC.
 All trademarks, logos, and brand names are the property of their respective owners.
-Google and its related marks are trademarks of Google LLC.
+Google and its related marks (branding, marketing, products, logos, etc.) are trademarks of Google LLC.
 Any references to Google products or services are for informational purposes only.